Tyler Stephenson Preview, Player Props: Reds vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks sixth in MLB with a collective 9.3 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings put together by the Angels pitching staff ranks sixth in MLB.

-- The Angels' 4.70 team ERA ranks 24th among all MLB pitching staffs.
+- The Angels have a 4.70 team ERA that ranks 24th across all league pitching staffs.

-- Angels pitchers combine to give up 159 total home runs at a clip of 1.3 per game (to rank 24th in baseball).
+- Angels pitchers combine to rank 23rd in baseball in home runs given up (159 total, 1.3 per game).

-- In his most recent appearance on Wednesday against the Texas Rangers, the righty tossed six innings, allowing four earned runs while surrendering seven hits.
+- His most recent appearance came on Wednesday against the Texas Rangers, when the righty threw six innings, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.